Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-For over half a century, scientists have warned us about climate change and its potential impacts.
+For over half a century, scientists have warned us about the impacts of climate change and environmental destruction.
 While the Club of Rome, the Brundtland report and the IPCC reports gain a lot of attention from media and policymakers, they have not led to a clear change in terms of human impact on the health of the planet.
-Rockstrom et al. (2021) have shown that we are dangerously close to crossing planetary boundaries and in some instances have already gone over the threshold.

 Programme